 Between 1751 and 1996, surface ocean pH is estimated to have decreased from approximately 8.25 to 8.14.
 Because pH is a logarithmic scale, this represents a 35% change in the concentration of hydrogen ions.
-During the PETM, it is estimated that the pH was reduced by 0.3.
+During the PETM, it is estimated that the pH was 0.3 lower than today.

 A higher acid content means calcifying species like oysters, clams and shallow water corals are at risk, putting the entire ocean food web at risk.
 This is bad news for the 1 billion people relying on the ocean as its primary source of protein.

 These were exactly the species that incurred high rates of extinction during the PETM.

 Climate change has also causes the sea level to rise.
 Just in the last century sea levels have risen 6.7 inches.
 But the rate in the last decade has nearly doubled.
 Sea levels have risen because as world wide temperatures go up, glaciers, and ice sheets have seen their overall mass melt significantly.
 Antarctica lost 36 cubic miles of ice between 2002 and 2005.
 And since 1994, each year on average, the earth has lost 400 billion tons from its glaciers.
 When all that ice melts, it fills up our oceans, and just like filling up a bathtub, the shores can’t hold all that water, and coastal regions get flooded.